influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).

-The following example queries data from the air sensor sample data and calculates the percentage of times any amount of carbon monoxide was in the air.
-Air with any amount of carbon monoxide would be "true" while air with no amount of carbon monoxide would be "false."
+The following example queries data from the air sensor sample data and calculates the percentage of times the carbon monoxide levels reached 150ppm.
+Air that was equal or higher than 150ppm is "true" while air with lower amounts of carbon monoxide would be "false."

 To find percentage of total time, the state is "true" or "false", make sure the data includes the following:
 - `monitor` measurement